-If your child has any medical conditions that put him at risk for infection or is traveling outside the United States, talk to your child's doctor about additional vaccines that he or she may need.
+1. If your child misses 2.
+If your child has any medical a shot recommended conditions that put them at risk for infection (e.g., sickle cell, HIV infection, cochlear implants) or is traveling outside the United see when the missed States, talk to your child's doctor your child. about additional vaccines that they may need.